Toyota Defects and Injuries

 When we purchase a new product, we like to think it is well-designed, well-built, and free of defects.
 For the most part, the new products we purchase and the new cars we drive off the lot are safe and free of flaws.
 Sadly, however, consumers sometimes do purchase products that are not safe; some of those defective products can even be deadly.

-If you or a loved one has been injured or killed due to a defective vehicle or product in Washington, DC, please contact the product liability attorneys at Chaikin Sherman Cammarata Siegel, P.C. today to schedule a no-cost, confidential consultation.
+If you or a loved one has been injured or killed due to a defective vehicle or product in Washington, DC, please contact the car accident attorneys at Chaikin Sherman Cammarata Siegel, P.C. today to schedule a no-cost, confidential consultation.

 Massive Toyota Recall